What is a Resume:

 Thoughts revolving around what you want to accomplish in your career will result in the answer to the most important question.

-For a fresher, the professional background holds no value hence narrowing down to an interest area often is a challenge.
+For a fresher, the professional background holds no value hence narrowing down to an interesting area often is a challenge.
 For the fresh graduates, the horizon is therefore wider.

 2. Things to keep in mind before starting out with your resume: